Ian-Maynard/GoutApp/README.md

 # GoutApp
 App to assist Gout sufferers

+Because gout attacks are caused by an accumulation of Uric acid which is metabolized one's daily diet attacks can be
+avoided or mitigated by being aware of the uric acid metabolites in the ingredient in the food one consumes.

-This app will use an existing database to help gout sufferers avoid flare-ups.
+This app will use an existing database to help gout sufferers avoid flare-up's by rating the food the user eats, by ingredient or by recipe.

 It will use the data from this source: